Skip to content

 Force polling

-Notify will fall back to file polling if it can't use file system notifications, but we also force notify to us polling if the force_polling argument is True; if force_polling is unset (or None), we enable force polling thus:
+Notify will fall back to file polling if it can't use file system notifications, but we also force Notify to use polling if the force_polling argument is True; if force_polling is unset (or None), we enable force polling thus:

 • if the WATCHFILES_FORCE_POLLING environment variable exists and is not empty: